neutrinojs/neutrino/packages/web/README.md

 # Neutrino Web Preset

-`neutrino-preset-web` is a Neutrino preset that supports building generic applications for the web.
+`@neutrinojs/web` is a Neutrino preset that supports building generic applications for the web.

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][npm-downloads]][npm-url]